General Population Diagnostic

 Hospitals, Physician Offices, Laboratories

-- Can screen carriers who are asymptomatic
+- Can be use for a diagnostic of carriers who are asymptomatic

 - Can help determine if patient recently affected by virus, even if virus is no longer present

 *This test is only approved in a Point-of-Care setting